Adopted and Unadopted Roads and Streets

 If a road or street is constructed by us, MK Council, as the Highway Authority they become our responsibility to maintain.

-When a new residential development is built that will serve 5 dwellings or more, MK Council will aim to adopt the road or street so that we can safeguard access to the highway network for residents.
+When a new residential development is built that will serve 5 homes or more, MK Council will aim to adopt the road or street so that we can safeguard access to the highway network for residents.
 However, the developer must offer newly constructed roads and streets to us for adoption because we don't have the authority to impose adoption on private land owners.

 Section 38 Agreements

 For newly constructed roads and streets, adoption is generally achieved by legal agreement using Section 38 of the Highways Act 1980.
 When improvement to the existing highway network is required to facilitate developments, a legal agreement using Section 278 of the Highways Act will also be required.